rd-alliance/metadata-catalog-v2/INSTALLATION.md

 ### Database files

 The Catalog uses multiple NoSQL databases, which are saved to disk in the form of JSON files.
-You can either supply pre-populated versions of these files, or let the Catalog create them for you:
+You can either supply pre-populated versions of these files, (for example, using the occasional [backups of the live data]) or let the Catalog create them for you:

+[backups of the live data]: https://github.com/rd-alliance/metadata-catalog-data/tree/master/backup

 - **Main database** contains the tables for the schemes, tools, organisations, mappings, endorsements and the relationships between them.